abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

 In this section, we present the implementation of Local Search in *or-tools*.
 First, we sketch the main basic idea and then we list the main actors (aka classes) that participate in the Local Search.
 It's good to keep them in memory for the rest of this section.
 We then overview the implementation and describe some of its main components.
-Finally, we detail the inner working of the Local Search algorithm and indicate where the callbacks of the ``SearchMonitor``\s are called.
+Finally, we detail the inner workings of the Local Search algorithm and indicate where the callbacks of the ``SearchMonitor``\s are called.

 We present a simplified version of the local search algorithm.
 Yes, this is well worth a warning box!